What is Aramasa No. 6? A detailed introduction to the secrets of No. 6 yeast and recommended snacks [Akita Prefecture]

 Aramasa No. 6 was produced with the concept of directly bringing out the appeal of No. 6 yeast, but what exactly is this No. 6 yeast?

-Yeast is a microorganism that ferments food ingredients and is actually widely distributed in nature.
-It is used to make fermented foods such as sake, wine, miso, soy sauce, and bread.
+Yeastis a microorganism that ferments food ingredients.
+While it is actually widely distributed in nature, it is used in the production of fermented foods such as sake, wine, miso, soy sauce, and bread.

 Yeast No. 6 was created by Usaburo Sato, who would later become the fifth generation Sato Ubei of Aramasa Sake Brewery, after he acquired advanced brewing skills while studying at the Osaka Higher Technical School (now the Faculty of Engineering at Osaka University) as a classmate of Masataka Taketsuru, the founder of Nikka Whisky, and went through many hardships